scamden/bedrock/README.md

 Because I'm tired of typing it, going forward "Angular 1.x" will be referred to as "A1.x" and 2.0 will be "A2.0".
 You've been warned.

+ > **Disclaimer**: the shell app relies on some tooling and dependencies that are private to
+ > SalesforceIQ, and therefore this may not be useable "as-is" for non-SalesforceIQ development.
+ > It should be a pretty good start though.

 ## What is the Shell App

 It's a Typescript/A1.x based shell that provides the same basic